hantsy/spring-puzzles/docs/hibernate-reactive.md

 {"id":"0998578e-0553-480b-bbb7-e96fd402455f","title":"Hello Spring","content":"My first post of Spring","createdAt":"2021-08-26T22:37:02.076284"}
 ```

-Then let's go to the second solution.
+Then let's discuss the second solution.

-Spring core uses a `ReactiveAdapterRegistry` to register all reactive streams implementations, such as RxJava 2/3, JDK 9+ Flow, etc. When using the implementer's specific APIs, it will look up the registry and convert it into the standard ReactiveStreams APIs which can be recognized by Spring framework.
+Spring uses a `ReactiveAdapterRegistry` to register all reactive streams implementations, such as RxJava 2/3, JDK 9+ Flow, etc. When using the implementer's specific APIs, it will look up the registry and convert it into the standard ReactiveStreams APIs which can be processed by Spring framework.

 We'll create a new adapter to register Mutiny APIs.